 We went for a run while there and came across the Ice Highway which, until last year, was the only way to access the north.
 Typically once the rivers and other waterways freeze, they become a highway on which people can drive.
 It’s super dangerous and is also only accessible during the coldest winter months.
 Interestingly, we discovered an abandoned ship nearby and also a massive grizzly paw print (we were carrying bear spray, not to worry!).
 This truly is a land of discovery!

 There really aren’t enough words to describe what a fascinating place Inuvik, Northwest Territories is.
-It’s a place that everyone needs to discover their self one day.
+It’s a destination that everyone needs to explore one day.
 Have you travelled to Canada’s far north or is it on your bucket list of places to see?
 Let me know in the comments!

 SAVE TO PINTEREST FOR EASY REFERENCE